jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Jig Templates.md

 ::embed[]{url="https://youtu.be/Sn0YICgtS60"}

 :::hint{type="info"}
 Jig templates either use [Static Data]() or  [Dynamic Data](<./../../Data/Data Providers/Dynamic Data.md>).
-You can easily customize the template to use other [datasources](./../../../Administration/Solutions/Data.md) instead.&#x20;
+You can easily customize the template to use other [datasources](./../../../Administration/Solutions/Data.md) instead.
 :::

 Each jig type has a set of templates to choose from.
 Follow the steps below to select a template.

 1. In Explorer in the **jigs** folder, right-click and create a new jig file with the .jigx extension.
 The Jigx IntelliSense popup displays listing the available jig types and the **Use template** option.
 Use **ctrl+space **to open the jig IntelliSense popup**.**

 ![Jig template option](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GoeoJRsy4pw59kUTSl5Tv_templatesjigcode.png "Jig template option")

-1. Click **Use template. **The templates gallery opens providing the templates for all jig types.
-Use the* Search* and *Category* fields to find the template you want or browse the gallery by scrolling through the options.
+1. Click **Use template**.
+The templates gallery opens providing the templates for all jig types.
+Use the *Search* and *Category* fields to find the template you want or browse the gallery by scrolling through the options.
 2. Once you have chosen a template, hover over the template, there are two options:

 **1. Insert**